andresmosqueraw/take_home/mle-intv-main/README.md

       platform (ie: AzureML, VertexAI, Sagemaker, etc).

 ## Extra points
-Even though not required it would be awsome if you can write some of the following:
+Even though not required it would be awesome if you can write some of the following:
     - Unit test for some the code you write
     - A github action to build the docker container
     - Integration test for a running docker container